 1. Not being purposeful about how to keep the prospect moving

 Momentum is much harder to regain than it is to maintain.
-It isn’t enough to just have prospects in your pipeline, you have to keep those prospects moving.
-Ideally we move them to the point that they become new clients, but sometimes we have to move them out of the pipeline to make room for prospects than can move more positively.
+It isn’t enough to just have prospects in your pipeline; you have to keep those prospects moving.
+Ideally, we move them to the point that they become new clients, but sometimes, we have to move them out of the pipeline to make room for prospects who can move more positively.
 Because of the distractions and the drain on your time and energy they can create, a stagnant prospect in your pipeline is worse than not having them there at all.

 Next, clearly define the purpose of each meeting (it should probably be to get the prospect to commit to the next step in your process), and start every meeting with its respective purpose statement, including the decision to be made at the end of the meeting.